JeremyLoh/OverTheWire/README.md

 A daemon is listening on port `30002` and will give you the password for `bandit25` if given the password for `bandit24` and a secret numeric 4-digit pincode.
 There is no way to retrieve the pincode except by going through all of the 10000 combinations, called brute-forcing.

+### Level 25

+Logging in to `bandit26` from `bandit25` should be fairly easy… The shell for user `bandit26` is not `/bin/bash`, but something else.
+Find out what it is, how it works and how to break out of it.

 # Markdown

 1. [Code highlight in Markdown](https://stackoverflow.com/a/52586193)